cusma/algorand-school/README.md

 technology, ecosystem and tools, in order to lower the learning curve difficulty and speed up the learning process.

-Main topics of the Algorand School are:
+Main topics of the Algorand School:

-1. 🕸 Understanding Algorand Consensus and Algorand Networks
+- 🕸 Understanding Algorand Consensus and Algorand Networks
-2. 🛠 Familiarizing with the Algorand Nodes and Dev Tools
+- 🛠 Familiarizing with the Algorand Nodes and Dev Tools
-3. 🤝 Shedding light on Algorand's Account and Transactions
+- 🤝 Shedding light on Algorand's Account and Transactions
-4. 🤖 Clarifying how to develop dApps on the Algorand Virtual Machine
+- 🤖 Clarifying how to develop dApps on the Algorand Virtual Machine

 ### Contents
 1. Algorand Consensus